turcuciprian/easy-countdown-timer/readme.txt

 Does not affect the previous version functionality

 = 2.0.0 =
-New features have been added that require
+New features have been added that require the new functionality

+= 2.0.1 =
+Does not affect the previous version functionality